josealonso/josealonso/README.md

 ### I’m currently working on

-- Improving my web and Java Spring skills
+- Improving my web and Java Spring skills, especially regarding to microservices and the Spring framework.

 ### 🌱 I’m currently learning